durban/choam/README.md

     - in practice, this is true on 64-bit platforms
     - on 32-bit platforms some of these *might* use a lock
   - GC and classloading
-    - in practice, the GC sometimes do use locks
+    - in practice, the GC sometimes probably uses locks
     - and classloaders sometimes also might use locks
   - `ThreadLocalRandom`, `ThreadLocal`
 - Certain `Rxn` operations require extra assumptions: